-18California law neither requires nor prohibits corporations from providing shareholders with advance notice of the right to dissent.
+15Arkansas law requires corporations to provide shareholders with advance notice of the right to dissent.
+Ark.
+Code Ann. § 4-27-1320.
 Advance notice of dissenters' rights is important to allow minority shareholders to decide whether to exercise dissenters' rights.

-Of dissent prior to or at the shareholder meeting at which the shareholders vote on the merger, or give written notice of dissent prior to or at the shareholder meeting at which the shareholders vote on the merger.
+16Under the National Bank Act, a dissenting shareholder must either vote against the merger, or give written notice of dissent prior to or at the shareholder meeting at which the shareholders vote on the merger.
 The value of the dissenting shareholder's shares is determined by an appraisal made by a committee of three persons: one chosen by the dissenting shareholders, one chosen by the directors of the bank (as it exists after the merger), and one chosen by the other two members of the committee.
 If the committee fails to determine a value of the shares, or a dissenting shareholder is not satisfied with the value determined, the OCC must make an appraisal of the shares.
 12 U.S.C. §§ 214a(b), 215(b)-(d), and 215a(b)-(d).
-Under California law, a dissenting shareholder may not vote in favor of the action.
-Within 30 days after the corporation sends a post-meeting notice of dissenters' rights, the shareholder must make a written demand on the corporation for fair value of the shares.
-If the dissenting shareholder and the corporation cannot agree on the fair value of the shares, the dissenting shareholder may, within six months after receiving the post-meeting notice, file a petition for appraisal in the appropriate state court.
-See Cal.
-Corp.
-Code § 1300 et seq.
+Under Arkansas law, a dissenting shareholder must deliver to the corporation written notice of the intent to dissent and may not vote in favor of the action.
+After the shareholder meeting, the corporation must send another notice to shareholders that are eligible to demand payment.
+The post-meeting notice must set a date, between 30 and 60 days after delivery of the notice, by which the shareholder must make a written demand on the corporation for fair value of the shares.
+If the dissenting shareholder and the corporation cannot agree on the fair value of the shares, the corporation must, within 60 days after receiving the demand for payment, file a petition for appraisal in the appropriate state court.
+See Ark.
+Code Ann. § 4-27-1301 et seq.

-Because California law does not provide for dissenters' rights in reverse stock split transactions, a California court might decline to hear any resulting appraisal action that may arise.
+provide for dissenters' rights in reverse stock split transactions conducted by national banks, an Arkansas court might decline to hear any resulting appraisal action that may arise.
 However, the Bank has agreed to provide for binding arbitration if the court declines jurisdiction.
 Thus, dissenting shareholders (if any) will have access to a forum for the impartial valuation of their shares.